Let Our Thai Yoga Massage Heal You From the Inside Out.

 - Epilepsy

-If you have any other health concerns, please consult your doctor before scheduling a Thai Yoga massage.
+If you have other health concerns, please consult your doctor before scheduling a Thai Yoga massage.

 You don’t need to be highly flexible to have a Thai massage.
 The massage therapist will guide your body through various stretches and poses to improve flexibility and release tension.
 They will also alter the pressure and intensity of the massage to meet your specific demands and level of comfort.
-However, it is always better to consult with a doctor if you have any medical ailments or concerns.
+However, it is always better to consult a doctor for medical ailments or concerns.

-- Please cancel your appointment at least 24 hours in advance if necessary.
+- Advance Notice: Please cancel your appointment at least 24 hours in advance if necessary.

-- You will be charged a £65 cancellation fee if you cancel your appointment less than 24 hours in advance.
+- Late Cancellation Fee: You will be charged a £65 cancellation fee if you cancel your appointment less than 24 hours in advance.

 Here are some general benefits of Thai Massage:

-- Relieves stress and anxiety: Thai Massage techniques can help soothe your nervous system, ease muscle tension, and increase blood circulation, which can help alleviate stress and anxiety.
+- Relieves stress and anxiety: Thai Massage techniques can soothe your nervous system, ease muscle tension, and increase blood circulation, all of which can help alleviate stress and anxiety.

-- Reduces muscle pain and stiffness: Thai massage uses stretching and pressure techniques to help release tension and knots in the muscles, reducing muscle pain and stiffness.
+- Reduces muscle pain and stiffness: Thai massage uses stretching and pressure techniques to help release muscle tension and knots, alleviating discomfort.

 - Improves mobility and flexibility: Thai Massage focuses on stretching, twisting, and compressing the body, which can help increase flexibility and improve joint mobility.